 The most successful bed bug control method involves the proper application of heat.
 And we're not talking about turning up your thermostat.
 Studies show that bed bugs, in all life style stages, can't survive heat over 122°F. Call our bed bug control experts today.
 We'll have you or your guests sleeping soundly in no time!

 We can save you a lot of time and money—all those DIY bed bug treatments you find online…they don’t work.
 And most pest control companies you call are going to have a pretty hard time permanently getting rid of your bed bugs as well.
 That’s why, if you do find bed begs, your best bet is to contact the experts at Arrow Exterminators right away!
-We are the only pest control company in Oklahoma using state of the art Thermal Remediation® technology which can kill bed bugs without damaging your home or exposing your family to hazardous chemicals.
+We are the first pest control company in Oklahoma using state of the art Thermal Remediation® technology which can kill bed bugs without damaging your home or exposing your family to hazardous chemicals.

 As we mentioned, bed bugs are resistant to traditional pesticides and insecticides.
 And since you’re dealing with and unconventional pest, you can an unconventional pest control company to help you take care of them.
-Here at Arrow Exterminators, we’re proud to be the only pest control company in the state of Oklahoma using the cutting edge Thermal Remediation® technology which has been proven to put bed bugs to bed for good.
+Here at Arrow Exterminators, we’re proud to be the first pest control company in the state of Oklahoma using the cutting edge Thermal Remediation® technology which has been proven to put bed bugs to bed for good.

 On the evening news, on social media, from your friends and family…we know you’ve been hearing about bed bugs one way or another.
 They have become a pretty hot topic in the las couple of years and unfortunately they aren’t going away.
 They actually seem to be becoming more and more common.
 One reason you’ve been hearing about them so much might be because Oklahoma City was found to be one of the 15 worst cities for bed bug infestations in the country.
 Yikes.
 Another reason bed bugs are being talked about so much is because they are notoriously difficult to get rid of—even for professionals.